Terms of service

 Chinatown True Care Medical, PLLC/Rendr (the “Practice” or “we”) keeps a record of the health care services we provide you.
 You may ask us to see and copy that record.
 You may also ask us to correct that record.
 We will not disclose your record to others unless you direct us to do so or unless the law authorizes or compels us to do so.
 You may see your record or get more information about it by contacting our practice.

 We are required to abide by the terms of this Notice of Privacy Practices.
 We may change the terms of this Notice at any time.
-Any revised Notice of Privacy Practices would be effective for all protected health information that we maintain at that time and any protected health information we maintain in the future.
+Any revised Notice of Privacy Practices would be effective for all PHI that we maintain at that time and any PHI we maintain in the future.
 Upon your request, we will provide you with any revised Notice by calling the office and requesting that a revised copy be sent to you in the mail.
 A copy of the current Notice of Privacy Practices will be prominently displayed in our treatment sites at all times and posted on our website.

-Treatment: We will use and disclose your protected health information to provide, coordinate or manage your healthcare and any related treatment.
-This includes sharing your protected health information with outside providers who may be involved in your care and with networks that may coordinate care with outside providers.
+Treatment: We will use and disclose your PHI to provide, coordinate or manage your healthcare and any related treatment.
+This includes sharing your PHI with outside providers who may be involved in your care and with networks that may coordinate care with outside providers.
+For example, we may provide information about your health care status to a physical therapist so that you may receive services.

 We may participate in one or more Organized Health Care Arrangements (“OHCA”) with other providers in the community.
 Through the OHCA, our practice is better able to provide coordinated medical care.
 We may share your health information with the OHCA or other providers within the OHCA for purposes of care coordination or population health initiatives.

-Health Care Operations: We may use or disclose, as needed, your protected health information in order to support the business activities of our practice.
+Health Care Operations: We may use or disclose, as needed, your PHI in order to support the business activities of our practice.
 These activities include, but are not limited to, quality assessment activities, employee review activities, licensing, and conducting or arranging for other business activities.
-For example, we may disclose your protected health information to an insurer or accreditation agency that performs chart audits.
+For example, we may disclose your PHI to an accreditation agency that performs chart audits.

-We will share your protected health information with third party “business associates” that perform various activities for our practice (e.g., computer consulting company, law firm or other consultants, vendors that coordinate communications related to healthcare services).
+We will share your PHI with third party “business associates” that perform various activities for our practice (e.g., computer consulting company, law firm or other consultants, vendors that coordinate communications related to healthcare services).

-We may use or disclose your protected health information, as necessary, to contact you to remind you of follow-up care or appointments.
-We may also use or disclose your protected health information to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+We may use or disclose your PHI, as necessary, to contact you to remind you of follow-up care or appointments.
+We may also use or disclose your PHI to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 These communications may be sent electronically to you (text, voicemail, email or via a patient portal).
 You may contact our Privacy Officer to request that these materials not be sent to you.

 Special Protections: We will not disclose confidential HIV-related information, alcohol or substance abuse treatment information without your prior consent or as authorized or allowed by law.